mouseless/json-concepts/specs/01-basics/06-transformations.md

 # Transformations

-Transformation is a definition to transform a schema of one concepts file to another.
+Transformation is a definition to transform a schema of one concepts definition to another.

-Assume you have two concepts file below;
+Assume you have two concepts definitions below;

 `SOURCE: service.concepts.json`